atennapel/coc-os/README.md

 ```
 TODO:
+- correctly erase primitives
+- update primitives to allow for erasure
+- update descriptions to allow for erasure
+- update lib to use erasure
+- erased let
+- erased sigma
+- generic eliminators for Fin tagged non-indexed datatypes
 - fix infinite loop in postponements
 - fix _ being used in elaboration
 - allow meta as head of glued value